 Overview view has overall trends through a dense pixel mapping of all the movies across sentiment, bucketed by decade, and shaded by whether they pass the Bechdel test or not.
 It also has along with a bar graph of top themes across decades.

-Based on further data analysis, we found no interesting pattern for the sentiment, and found that the gender balances in the conversations over the decades were more interesting.
+Based on further data analysis, we found no interesting pattern for the sentiment, and found that the sex balances in the conversations over the decades were more interesting.
 Further, themes were unchanging across decades - so we did not see the value in showing that, rather we showed the conversational themes obtained from LIWC across genres.
 For the detail view, as we implemented it we made some design changes - the theme bubbles made it difficult to distinguish the value for each theme so we opted for bars instead, and placed the stacked bar charts next to one another for easy comparison.

 We wanted a fun, modern, sans serif font as our visualization was built to be fun & engaging for the users.
 We went with Komu.